jaswanthlsvyj/Student-Job-Profile-Suggester/README.md

 # Student Job Profile Suggester

 This project aims to predict suitable job profiles for students based on their scores in various subjects and skills.
-The predictions are made using machine learning models optimized with Bayesian optimization techniques.
+The predictions are made using machine learning models.
 A Streamlit web application is provided to allow users to input their scores and receive job suggestions.

 ## Table of Contents
 - [Features](#features)